 To help yourself out, label with more than simply the room the box will arrive in.
 Try something like MASTER BEDROOM – CLOSET – HANGING CLOTHES to let you know just what’s in there.
-That way, not only can you be strategic about unpacking rooms, you can also approach each room in an organized way.
+That way, not only can you be strategic about unpacking rooms, but you can also approach each room in an organized way.

-Make sure you label your boxes on multiple sides and the top, so you (and your mover) can see the labels even as boxes shift.
+Make sure you label your boxes on multiple sides and on the top, so you (and your mover) can see the labels even as boxes shift.

 While you’re packing you may feel certain that you’ll remember just what is where.
 After all of the hustle and bustle of moving day, though, you will likely find it difficult to remember everything.

 There’s no need to turn your inventory into a novella, but keeping a clean and comprehensive list will help.
 Try adding a number to your labeling strategy.
 For example, when packing the living room, label each box with a number.
 Then, add those numbers to your inventory list with a short description of their contents.